Digital / Outpatient Stroke Rehabilitation

 We live in such a connected world.
 The ability to get on a Skype call with relatives or friends across the globe makes us feel more connected than ever before.
 With data stored in the “cloud” we can access information from anywhere, virtually.
 The evolution of technology has affected the way we communicate, find information, purchase things and it can also change the way we access rehabilitation after a stroke or brain injury.

-Tools like the RAPAEL Smart Glove and Smart Board are biofeedback devices that use virtual reality to turn the hand or arm into a controller for engaging training games.
+Digital / Outpatient stroke rehabilitation like the RAPAEL Smart Glove and Smart Board are biofeedback devices that use virtual reality to turn the hand or arm into a controller for engaging training games.
 Through artificial intelligence (the computer providing guidance for a user’s program through a customized algorithm) the user is challenged to participate in training games that are focused on activities of daily living as well as more novel games.

 1. Training games mimic everyday activities